An integrated approach

 Because the values of the Schneider Electric Marathon de Paris are anchored in the expectations of runners like you who act as CLIMATE AND AIR QUALITY AMBASSADORS,

-Because, as a major event, we have to set an example and be a source of inspiration, particularly when it comes to IMPLEMENTING THE INTERNATIONAL ENVIRONMENTALLY FRIENDLY EVENT CHARTER AND COMMITMENTS
+Because, as a major event, we have to set an example and be a source of inspiration, particularly when it comes to IMPLEMENTING THE BIG INTERNATIONAL ENVIRONMENTALLY FRIENDLY SPORTS EVENT CHARTER AND COMMITMENTS

 WORKING TOGETHER FOR A RESPONSIBLE MARATHON

-The CSR approach of the Schneider Electric Marathon de Paris spans all aspects of sustainable development —the environment, social and societal actions, the economy and good governance practices— and is articulated around three main components and fifteen actions, weaving together a progressive supported by everyone, for everyone, until 2019.
+The CSR approach of the Schneider Electric Marathon de Paris spans all aspects of sustainable development —the environment, social and societal actions, the economy and good governance practices— and is articulated around three main components and 6 actions, weaving together a progressive supported by everyone, for everyone.